Grimscythe1983/JDFeditor/README.md

+# This is a toy project to get familiar with GTK3 and JSON

 ### JDFeditor v 1.2
 GUI application for editing database files, specifically designed for the JDF file format (proprietary, for fun).